Case Study: How In-Home Physical Therapy Helped a 90-Year-Old With Neuropathy Walk Confidently Again

 Case Study · In-Home Physical Therapy

-At 90, with feet that burned day and night, most people would expect to slow down for good - but she had other plans.
-This is the story of how in-home physical therapy helped her go from barely rising from a chair to walking outdoors with real, measurable confidence.
+At 90, with feet that burned day and night, most people would expect to slow down for good - but Gail had other plans.
+This is the story of how in-home physical therapy helped Gail go from barely rising from a chair to walking outdoors with real, measurable confidence.

 Gail M., age 90 · Peripheral neuropathy · In-home physical therapy patient